YZBruh/pbt/README.md

 Report bugs to <xda-@YZBruh>
 ```

-For example, if we want to back up the `boot_a` section: `pbt -p boot_a' (edit the command if it has a different name).
+For example, if we want to back up the `boot_a` partition: `pbt -p boot_a' (edit the command if it has a different name).

 #### Some notes